nathancarter/weblurch/doc-src/plan.md

 ## Validation

- * Enhance the beginning of the `validate` function so that it tests if the expression is a rule.
-If so, it requires that it be in JavaScript.
-If so, mark it valid, stating that no syntax or semantics validation was done on the code.
-If not, mark it invalid, stating that only JavaScript code rules are currently supported.
- * Whenever an expression attributed by a reason changes, call `validate` on it.
- * Whenever a reason attribute changes, call `validate` on its target.
- * Whenever a rule's content changes, call `validate` on all later expressions whose reason cites the rule that just changed.
  * Override the default implementation of `Group::toJSON` with a new one specific to the main Lurch app, which calls `Group::completeForm` instead, followed by `encode()`.